Compare

 We don't ship an in-editor Unreal source control provider today; the workflow is through the desktop app.
 Most teams find this preferable because artists and designers don't need to use editor-based source control.

-Free for solo developers.
+Private, permanent, verifiable.
+From $12/mo for solo developers.
 Spin up a test project alongside your Perforce depot and see how it feels.